02: Herisau to Wattwil

 As the altitude becomes more imposing, the forest edge emerges on the horizon.
 A final glance then offers the heights of Herisau, like a bow to its splendor.

 The path then delves under the wooded cover, where the beech reigns supreme among its peers.
 While oaks are scarce at these altitudes, a few maples and sturdy spruces punctuate the landscape.
-There are significantly more spruces than white firs at the altitudes where the Camino de Santiago passes through Switzerland.
+There are significantly more spruces than white firs at the altitudes where the Camino de Santiago runs through Switzerland.

 The path continues its ascent, gently sloping, until it opens onto a peaceful clearing, like a welcome respite in communion with nature.